The notion of sustainable travel is kind of an oxymoron – but the Earth has too many jaw dropping wonders and diverse cultures to miss out on.

 2. Support the local economy by purchasing from local businesses

-Too many times have I seen the same item being sold in two different countries at opposite ends of the Earth.
-When I was in the Caribbean I accidently purchased a sarong that had the destination name: Bali printed on it… Silly me!
-Surely there were locally made tie dyed sarongs available…
+Too many times, copies of the same items are being sold in two different countries at opposite ends of the Earth.
+In the Caribbean I accidentally purchased a sarong that had the destination name: Bali printed on it… Silly me!

 Appreciate their local food by eating at local restaurants or street vendors, rather than supporting non local cuisine and food chains.